Home Capital strikes $1.2-billion mortgage sale to bolster finances

 Home Capital Group Inc. has struck an agreement to sell a portfolio of commercial mortgages worth about $1.2-billion as it seeks to shore up its finances.

-Through its Home Trust subsidiary, Home Capital will sell the commercial mortgage assets to KingSett Capital, a private equity firm focused on real estate, injecting the troubled mortgage lender with a shot of much-needed liquidity.
+Through its Home Trust subsidiary, Home Capital will sell the commercial mortgage assets to KingSett Capital, a private-equity firm focused on real estate, injecting the troubled mortgage lender with a shot of much-needed liquidity.

 Under the terms of the deal, KingSett will buy the portfolio for 99.61 per cent of its outstanding principal value, “less a share of future credit losses,” according to a news release.
 Initially, Home Trust will receive 97 per cent of the remaining principal value of the mortgages in proceeds, with the remainder subject to credit losses on the mortgages.